 Black and White Trypps Number Two.
 2006, B&W, 16mm, silent.
 9mins, USA.

-Black and White Trypps Number Three.
-2007, Colour, 35mm, sound.
+Black and White Trypps Number Three2007, Colour, 35mm, sound.
 12mins, USA.

 Black and White Trypps Number Four.
 2008, B&W, 16mm, sound.
 11mins, USA.